saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 ## Before You Start

-The instructions below assume a Linux distribution with `apt` (Debian, for example), but you may be able to adapt them to a different distribution.
+The following instructions are tailored for Linux distribution with `apt` support, such as Debian. for example), but you may be able to adapt them to a different distribution.
 Also the Docker images Currently Available are only supported for **Linux/amd64 or x86_64 based** cpus .It's also common for users to run nodes on a cloud server.
 The following list of standard hardware is a recommendation of